ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 Contributing Your Module to Ansible
 ===================================

-Ansible ships with all the modules in the `main project repo <https://github.com/ansible/ansible>`_.
 If you want to contribute a module to Ansible, you must meet our objective and subjective requirements.
+Modules accepted into the `main project repo <https://github.com/ansible/ansible>`_ ship with every Ansible installation.
+However, contributing to the main project isn't the only way to distribute a module - you can embed modules in roles on Galaxy or simply share copies for :ref:`local use <developing_locally>`.

 Objective requirements:

 * write your module in either Python or Powershell for Windows
 * use the ``AnsibleModule`` common code
-## TODO confirm required python versions
-* support Python 2.6 and Python 3.5 - if your module cannot support Python 2.6, explain the required minimum Python version and rationale in the requirements section in ``DOCUMENTATION``
+* support Python 2.6 and Python 3.5 - if your module cannot support Python 2.6, explain the required minimum Python version and rationale in the requirements section in ``DOCUMENTATION`` ## TODO confirm required python versions
 * use proper :ref:`Python-3 syntax <developing_python_3>`
 * follow `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ Python style conventions - see :ref:`testing_pep8` for more information
 * license your module with GPL 3